 First thing about the horizon: its position.

-In the case of a partial panorama it doesn’t really matter since it is nothing more than a mosaic picture, the horizon can be anywhere.
+In the case of a partial panorama, it doesn’t really matter since it is nothing more than a mosaic picture, the horizon can be anywhere.

-In the case of a cylindrical panorama, it will depend what you will do with this panorama.
+In the case of a cylindrical panorama, it will depend on what you will do with this panorama.
 If you will use it as a simple photo, it is exactly like for partial panoramas, it can be anywhere.
 If you plan to turn it into an interactive format, the horizon absolutely has to be centered vertically!
 Otherwise, it will appear totally curved, which does not look very natural…

 For a spherical panorama, it will automatically be centered vertically (if it’s not, your panorama has a big problem!) since the whole sphere is covered.

-Second property about the horizon: its straightness.
+Second property of the horizon: its straightness.

 This is a very important point.
 You always have to make sure your horizon is perfectly straight.
-It may sound obvious, but you would be surprised of how easy it is to find yourself with a curved or wavy horizon after the stitching.
+It may sound obvious, but you would be surprised by how easy it is to find yourself with a curved or wavy horizon after the stitching.
 As a result, before rendering the final image, you must go to the panorama editor in your panorama software, and straighten your horizon if needed.

 This is highly related to the straightness of the horizon, your vertical lines have to be vertical.
-Some software like Autopano have a vertical line tool in their panorama editor, making it easy to correct leaning buildings or street lamps.
+Some pieces of software like Autopano have a vertical line tool in their panorama editor, making it easy to correct leaning buildings or street lamps.

 I can’t stress it enough, your panorama must be level!

-But also remember than in a spherical projection, the zenith and the nadir are totally distorted and the vertical lines will never be vertical anyway.
+But also remember that in a spherical projection, the zenith and the nadir are totally distorted and the vertical lines will never be vertical anyway.
 You want to adjust this in the central area of your panorama only.